Accessory Dwelling Unit Code Amendments

 - Demonstration of 50% greater well-water supply than is required of a single-family dwelling

 - Located no more than 200 feet from single family dwelling

 - Road approach to be shared with single-family dwelling, and driveway to meet fire district requirements

 - Short-term rental (less than 30 days) prohibited for both the ADU and single-family dwelling

 - Compliance with building code, septic system rules and road approach regulations

-Refer to the Development Code for the full requirements.
+Refer to Chapter 91 of the Development Code for the full requirements.
 Currently, the Development Code indicates that either the ADU or the original dwelling must be owner occupied, but a recent state statute (HB 2001) overrides that requirement.
 Properties on which an ADU is built are no longer required to be owner occupied.

 The standards were developed and adopted through a local public process.
 The standards are intended to be consistent with the goal of expanding affordable housing opportunities in the County, while continuing to protect neighboring properties from negative impacts and environmental hazards.

 Oregon Senate Bill 1051 was developed with the primary purpose of expanding housing opportunities within the state and, among other things, required most local jurisdictions to allow ADUs within urban growth boundaries.